 I started out with the cheapest DSLR some 10 years ago, but immediately bought two very good lenses (Canon L 24-70 f2.8 and Canon L 70-200 f4 IS USM).
-I’ve switched 3 cameras by now, but these two lenses still do the perfect job and are my most used lenses.
+I’ve switched 4 cameras by now, but these two lenses still do the perfect job and are my most used lenses.
 I couldn’t have used the cheaper EFS lenses on the cameras I owned later…

 As already mentioned, you need a good telephoto lens with a reach of at least 200mm in order to photograph safari animals.
 Preferably 300mm or even more if you can justify the cost and the weight.
 I use the Canon L series lenses, but there are plenty of cheaper alternatives from Canon, but also from Sigma or Tamron.

-Best budget lenses for safari
+Best budget lens for safari

 Best quality lenses for safari photography

-Best tripods for travel photography
+Best tripods for safari trip

-If you only have the smallest DSLR and don’t want to spend too much money, remember that any tripod is better than none (as long as it can hold the camera without falling over, of course – otherwise you better don’t use any).
+If you only have the smallest DSLR and don’t want to spend too much money, remember that any tripod is better than none.
+As long as it can hold the camera without falling over, of course.
+Otherwise, you better don’t use any.
 You can get a tripod for under $50 and it will probably do the job.

 For travelers, I recommend Manfrotto carbon tripods since they weigh much less and are therefore more suitable when traveling.
 They are not cheap, but worth every cent.
 I had two different tripods before I got this one 6 years ago, and none of the previous ones lasted even two years.
 Manfrotto is in constant use and it’s still as good as new.

-For traveling I bought Manfrotto 494RC2 ball head since it’s so small and takes less space in my luggage.
+For traveling, I bought Manfrotto 494RC2 ball head since it’s so small and takes less space in my luggage.
 I now actually use this ball head at home too.